ratanahaerlavynah/dreamy/_drafts/82-she-was-the-refraction-the-world-could-never-refract.md

 in the sky’s first breath.

 When people looked at her,
-they did not see her —
+they did not see her,
 only the parts of themselves
 they had forgotten how to feel.